 |Illegal Arms||Machine gun, short-barreled shotgun or rifle; defaced firearm|

 |Waiting Period||5 days (up to 60 days for nonresidents) (Pistols only; waived if purchaser produces a valid concealed pistol license)|

 |Who May Not Own||1.
 Aliens; 2.
 Convicted of serious offense or domestic violence/harassment offense or felony in which firearm was used or displayed (unless charge dismissed or received probation); 3.
 Minors under 18, except as provided (hunter's safety course, hunting, trapping, etc.); 4.
 Felony conviction for violation of Uniform Controlled Substances Act (or equivalent); 5.
 Convicted 3 times within 5 yrs. of driving under the influence; 6.
 Committed by court for treatment of mental illness|

 |Law Prohibiting Firearms On or Near School Grounds||Misdemeanor (See Section 9.41.280)|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Washington Gun Control Laws: Related Resources

-Because Washington has strict gun laws, there are harsh penalties that accompany them.
-If you carried a concealed weapon without a permit or are facing other gun charges, then you need to contact a skilled criminal defense attorney in Washington who can evaluate the strength of the prosecutor's case against you and can analyze your options.
+Because Washington has strict gun laws, there are harsh penalties that can apply to violations.
+If you carried a concealed weapon without a permit or are facing other gun charges, then you need to contact a skilled criminal defense attorney in Washington who can evaluate the strength of the prosecutor's case against you and analyze your options going forward.